 Key-person risk is the #1 killer of Australian small businesses.
-Today, we’ll run you through what it is and the strategies you can use to reduce it.
+In this article, we’ll run you through what it is and the strategies you can use to reduce it.

-For many business owners, you are the key person in your business, and there’s a tremendous amount of risk on the line if something happens to you.
+For many business owners, you are the key person in your business.
+There’s a tremendous amount of risk on the line if something happens to you.

 The biggest killer of small businesses is the fact that the business owner is often a bottleneck.
 Think about the areas in your business where, if you weren’t there, would come to a grinding halt.
-There are a few strategies that you can use to give you more flexibility, and in the event of the unforeseen, not have your pride and joy come tumbling down.
+There are a few strategies that you can use to give you more flexibility.
+In the event of the unforeseen, not have your pride and joy come tumbling down.

 Strategy #1: Outsource your low-value tasks